sballin/alfred-search-notes-app/README.md

 ## Updates

-By default, the workflow checks Github for updates every 24 hours.
-This can be disabled by removing the connections to the "Check for updates" block in the workflow.
+By default, the workflow checks Github for updates if you run it and it's been 4 days since the last check.
+This can be disabled by removing the connections to the OneUpdater block in the workflow.

 ## Compile